 Yet at the same time, many hotels and restaurants ignore the reviews and worst still, some argue with the customer!
 If you're in the hospitality sector, and if you ignore reviews online and your bookings are down, there is a reason.
 Is it time to ditch the brochures and focus on the reviews?

-To move to the next step, use a model or process.
+To move to the next step, use a model or roadmap.
 I'd recommend the 5S marketing goals as a tool to develop business objectives.
 This is because many objectives focus on the numbers, which is essential, but it leaves out other factors.
-The 5Ss which was originally designed as a website review tool (and still works for this purpose) is an easy to use ‘objective generator’.
-If you’re not familiar with this tool, click here.
+The 5Ss which was originally designed as a website review tool (and still works for this purpose) is an easy-to-use ‘objective generator’.
 It’s worth working on the objectives with a team so you get some early buy-in.

-In a recent consultancy article from Cap Gemini, they highlighted Starbucks who adapted their business to embrace digital, after a series of disappointing results.
+In an article from Cap Gemini, they highlighted Starbucks who adapted their business to embrace digital, after a series of disappointing results.
 From free WiFi to adding mobile payments, they have created a difference in today’s ever-crowded coffee shop market.

-The New York Times is probably the best known news publisher in the USA.
-Founded in 1851 it’s recently embarked on a programme of digital transformation, forced due to a changing macro environment and competitors who have moved ahead.
+The New York Times is probably the best-known news publisher in the USA.
+Founded in 1851 it’s recently embarked on a program of digital transformation, forced due to a changing macro environment and competitors who have moved ahead.
 And with the advent of new, younger competitors, like the Huffington Post who started less than ten years ago, and have eclipsed the readership of the NYT.

 What’s needed for digital transformation to work?

-The UK government and indeed the US government are embarking on programmes of digital transformation.
-This seems to be driven by customer need (I want to pay bills online, so send me an email with a link) and cost saving, reducing the amount of paper issued, documents printed and postage every year.
+The UK government and indeed the US government is embarking on programs of digital transformation.
+This seems to be driven by customer need (I want to pay bills online, so send me an email with a link) and cost-saving, reducing the amount of paper issued, documents printed and postage every year.

 The UK government’s vision is ‘Digital by Default’.
 I've used this transformation dashboard on several training courses as it sums up the vision succinctly.
 There is a supporting paragraph for anyone needing more detail and one of the reasons it will work is that they’ve started to classify where each department is on its roadmap.

-In the USA President Obama launched the digital strategy with a question “I want us to ask ourselves every day, how are we using technology to make a real difference in people’s lives?”
+In the USA, President Obama launched his digital strategy with the question “I want us to ask ourselves every day, how are we using technology to make a real difference in people’s lives?”
 This evolved into their vision “Information and services anywhere, anytime, on any device".

 In all these examples, there are three common factors which you need to adopt to get started with your digital transformation.
-This is the first step on your digital roadmap.
+This is the first step in your digital roadmap.